edugonzlz/pokemonApp/README.md

 # Pokemon App

-## This app present some concepts about iOS app architecture and modularization.
+Pokemon app present some concepts about iOS app architecture and modularization.

+## App features:

 - App.xcworkspace contains two different projects and have some services modularized.
 The concept is about handle some different apps thats make use of same services or UI components.
 - Both use pokeapi.co API to present info about Pokemons